Widgets and Graphics on Windows

 most materials | left/right end settings that are equivalent but on opposite ends. |

-The " Change all identical material " option which you get when you edit a single material will only apply changes to materials with the same index number when the " Change all method " is ' by index '.
+by index.
 This is a good thing, not a liability, since it prevents materials from shifting in the model, or cuts from being translated to the opposite end (left/right or top/bottom) of a material.

 If you multi-edit materials with the same submaterial mark but different index numbers, certain fields may have mixed entries on the edit window.
 If you change the mixed entries to a single entry, some of the edited materials may shift to a new location in the model, or cuts may move to the opposite end of the material.